Tips for Starting a Preschool Facility

 3. Starter Costs

 If you are looking forward to opening an early childhood center, you'll be entering a profession with many layers.
-On a daily basis, duties for an owner or director (depending on the facility) can range from bookkeeping and program planning to teaching preschoolers and cleaning classrooms.
+On a daily basis, duties for an owner or director can range from bookkeeping and program planning to teaching preschoolers and cleaning classrooms.

-All these tasks, and more, take time and, of course, money - to buy craft supplies, to pay staff, to maintain the facility, and so on.
-As the owner or director of an early learning facility, understanding money matters is of primary importance.
+All these tasks, and more, take time and, of course, money.
+Understanding money matters is of primary importance.
 For entrepreneurs, this will include the necessity of getting your finances in order before you begin your enterprise.

 You will need to outfit the space with both regular and kid-sized furniture as well as age-appropriate toys and teaching materials.